Skip to content

 Are ethnicity estimates enough for genealogy?

-No. Ethnicity estimates are useful context, but relatives, records, and tree work are what move a genealogy project forward.
+No. They are useful context, but relatives, records, and tree work are what move a genealogy project forward.
+Treat the percentages as statistical estimates against reference panels, not direct readouts of who your ancestors were.

 1. 1.